lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - *set colorcolumn=90 # adds column, prevents going to far to the right*
 - *set number # adds line numbering*

-Customizing time (many thanks to #marcgg).
+Customizing time!
 Let’s start to improve how it actually functions:

 **Note:** Getting tired of reading?
 You could copy my [vim](https://github.com/lgeurts/BunsenLabs-Setup/tree/master/.vim) files.

-The Leader key is Vim’s way to reduce conflicts in configuration.
-The Vim user can set this key to be anything and every command is going to be preceded by this key.
+The Leader key is vim’s way to reduce conflicts in configuration.
+The user can set this key to be anything and every command is going to be preceded by this key.
 By default it’s set to be backslash, but I like it to be a space.

 - *let mapleader=" "*